neumino/neumino.github.io/movies.md

-### Escape Room
+### Uri: The Surgical Strike
-*Released on 2019-01-03, vote average 7.6*
+*Released on 2019-01-11, vote average 6*

-Six strangers find themselves in circumstances beyond their control, and must use their wits to survive.
+Following the roguish terrorist attacks at Uri Army Base camp in Kashmir, India takes the fight to the enemy, in its most successful covert operation till date with one and only one objective of avenging their fallen heroes.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/6dSKUoV0SNI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aXYPUqFL9ZU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>